 The results of this strategy versus the benchmark monthly rebalanced portfolio are shown below:

 What these results show are that 20% tolerance bands (when applied to a monthly frequency of reviewing potential rebalancing trades) does appear to improve the portfolio Compounded Average Growth Rate (CAGR) by about 0.24% per year as well as improve the Sharpe Ratio and a slightly reduce the maximum drawdown.
 However, the standard deviation of the portfolio and the sum of all drawdowns is increased.
 This is expected as the portfolio allocation is allowed to drift more due to the tolerance bands.
 Of course, the most striking feature of the analysis is the # of trades: 1,084 versus 23.
-Clearly, the tolerance band approach is more efficient through minimizing the number of necessary trades.
+Clearly, the tolerance band approach is more efficient by minimizing the number of necessary trades.

 Momentum Informed Tolerance Band